marctrem/usbarmory-wiki-fork/Home.md

 # Terms of Use and Compliance information

-The following Terms of Use apply to USB armory boards manufactured by Inverse Path and/or F-Secure and sold directly or through one of its resellers.
+The following Terms of Use apply to USB armory boards manufactured by Inverse Path and/or WithSecure and sold directly or through one of its resellers.

 IMPORTANT – BEFORE INSTALLING OR USING THE USB ARMORY BOARDS MANUFACTURED BY INVERSE PATH AND/OR F-SECURE, CAREFULLY READ THE BELOW TERMS OF USE (”TERMS”).